tatumio/tatum-php/docs/Api/VirtualCurrencyApi.md

 <h4>2 credits per API call.</h4>

- <p>Destroy supply of virtual currency linked on the given accountId.
+ Destroy supply of virtual currency linked on the given accountId.
 Method decreases the total supply of the currency.
- This method creates Ledger transaction with operationType REVOKE with undefined counterAccountId.</p>
+ This method creates Ledger transaction with operationType REVOKE with undefined counterAccountId.

 ### Example